 The entire data analysis and development was facilitated by Observable (Bostock 2017), a digital platform to treat and plot data by making use of real-time programming through an interface that recalls Jupyter Notebooks.
 Founded by Mike Bostock, who earned its reputation by working at the New York Times, such a platform makes advanced data visualization techniques accessible to a broad audience by using the d3.js library (Bostock, Ogievetsky, Heer 2011).

 The first attempt at exploring the dataset is represented by the scatter plot below, which organizes doctoral theses in a timeline.
-Despite its simplicity, this visual tells much information about the collection.
+Despite its simplicity, this visual tells us much information about the collection.
 At first glance, the horizontal axis organizes the publication by year, which increases as the time goes by: the more space between ticks, the higher the number of doctoral theses in the specific time window.
 On the vertical dimension, distribution is aleatory but necessary to untangle the dot overlapping.
 In terms of precision, it is interesting to observe the temporal classification: the full date is part of the metadata except for the dissertation defended before 1999, and for unclear reasons, a time window between 2008 and 2012.
 Diversely, colors reveal some characteristics to consider carefully: in gray are doctoral theses that are not associated with any faculty, probably because of the institute’s reorganization; in orange and gray are those doctoral theses without abstract, whose absence affects in part the text analysis; in green are doctoral theses with a complete metadata set.

 This initial overview proves the steady growth of doctoral theses but also reveals something unexpected: considering that EPFL was celebrating its fifth anniversary, how was it possible that a consistent number of publications could date back to the beginning of the twentieth century?
 After a brief investigation, we realized that EPFL was previously integrated into the University of Lausanne and only in 1969 was transformed into an independent institute, bringing with it a selection of doctoral theses.
 The detachment was due to a political choice to balance the linguistic predominance of ETH Zürich in favor of the French-speaking part of Switzerland (Leutenegeer, Konopka, Christinat 2021).